crashworks3d/Iron_Man_Servo/README.md

 1. In the Arduino IDE be sure to set the appropriate board (Arduino Nano) and ports to match your environment.
 2. Complile and load onto your Arduino Nano following the Arduino IDE [instructions(https://www.arduino.cc/en/Guide)].

-Successful installation will result in the servos moving the faceplate into the "closed" or "down" position.
-When the button is pushed, the servos will move to the "open" or "up" position.
+Successful installation will result in the servos moving the faceplate into the "closed" or "down" position and the activation of the LED (eyes).
+When the button is pushed, the servos will move to the "open" or "up" position and the LED (eyes) will turn off.

 ## Wiring Diagram
 ![Wiring diagram](images/wiring_diagram_1.jpg)